-Asian shares tumble: SKorea’s Kospi drops 9%, Hong Kong 4%
+Asian shares tumble: SKorea’s Kospi drops 7%, Tokyo 1%

 Even prices for investments seen as very safe, like longer-term U.S. Treasurys, have been slumping as investors rush to raise cash.

 The price of oil fell 24% on Wednesday, dropping below $21 per barrel for the first time since 2002.
-By early Thursday, they had recovered some losses, with U.S. crude up 7.4%, or $1.47, at $21.84 per barrel in electronic trading on the New York Mercantile Exchange.
+On Thursday, they had recovered some losses, with U.S. crude up 13.4%, or $2.76, at $23.13 per barrel in electronic trading on the New York Mercantile Exchange.

 Markets have been incredibly volatile for weeks with the rising likelihood that the outbreak will cause a recession.
 The typical day this month has seen the U.S. stock market swing up or down by 4.9%.
 Over the last decade, it was just 0.4%.